chris-wolf/play_services_block_store/README.md

 ## Features

 - 🔐 Save and retrieve key-value pairs securely.
-- 💾 Support for storing both strings and byte arrays (as base64).
+- 💾 Support for storing both strings and byte arrays.
 - 🔍 Retrieve a single item or all stored items.
 - 🗑️ Delete individual keys or clear all stored data.
 - 🧩 Easy-to-use Flutter API.